How to Handle Angry Customer Calls in a Call Center?

 According to the rule, the agents have to warn the customer three times before hanging up the call.

-You need to keep your cool and keep your emotional state in check while dealing with abusive customers.
+You need to keep your cool and keep your emotional state in check while dealing with abusive customers and their verbal abuse.

 How to handle angry and abusive customers?
 (Examples)